BeataWarso/Lotto/README.md

 - in range 1-49

-Program, check if numbers witch you put, are same as random. tells you how many you guess, or if you win something.
+Program, check if numbers witch you put, are same as random.

+Tells you how many you guess, or if you win something.